projUNN: efficient method for training deep networks with unitary matrices: Experiments

-In the adding task, analyzed in \cite{arjovsky2016unitary,helfrich2018orthogonal} among others, an RNN must learn to add two numbers in a long sequence.
-The input consists of two data sequences of length $T$.
+\paragraph{Adding task} In the adding task, an RNN must learn to add two numbers in a long sequence.
+We consider a variant of the adding task studied in \cite{arjovsky2016unitary}, where the input consists of two data sequences of length $T$.
 The first is a list of $T$ numbers sampled uniformly from $[0,1]$, and the second is a list of binary digits set to zero except for two locations (those which must be summed) set to one located uniformly at random within the intervals $[1,T/2)$ and $[T/2, T)$ respectively.

 Consistent with \cite{helfrich2018orthogonal}, we train our \textsc{projUNN-T} using an RNN with hidden dimension of 170 and the RMSprop optimizer to reduce the mean-squared error of the output with respect to the target.
-The orthogonal matrix in the hidden layer is initialized as the identity matrix.
 Naively predicting the average value of one for a random input achieves mean-squared error of approximately 0.167.
 As shown in \cref{fig:adding_task_main}, \textsc{projUNN-T} is able to learn the target function even with rank $k=1$ approximations.
 Surprisingly, for a fixed learning rate and scheduler, convergence to the true solution is almost equally fast for $k=1$, $k=4$, and $k=16$.
 Further details are provided in \cref{app:adding_task}.

-\subsection{Copy memory task}
+\paragraph{Copy memory task}

 The copying memory task is a common benchmark for RNNs \cite{hochreiter1997long, arjovsky2016unitary, henaff2016recurrent}, where the aim is to memorize input data by ignoring a long sequence of void tokens.
 Given an alphabet of $n+2$ symbols $\{a_i\}_{i=1}^{n+2}$, $n$ of which represent data (sequence of letters $A,B,\dots$) and additional \textit{void} (-) and \textit{start recall} (:) tokens, the RNN must output the first $K$ input tokens as the last $K$ output tokens and \textit{void} otherwise.
 An example input/output for $M = 6$ with $n=4$ is